 Sleep medication is one of the solutions used to address anxiety and sleeping problems.
 Due to the prevalence of these mental conditions, the number of people taking sleeping pills remains relatively high.
 According to a survey by the American Sleep Foundation, half of the respondents reported taking sleeping pills for insomnia routinely.

 The survey also found that many Americans use alcohol, wine, marijuana and over the counter sleep medication to self medicate.
-Public health officials and health practitioners recognize that people need access to different solutions to their sleep deprivation problems.
+Public health officials and health practitioners recognize that people need access to different solutions for their sleep deprivation problems.
 But accessibility to sleep medication, and the lack of information has increased the risk of abuse and addiction to sleeping medication.
-Some examples of this drug include Ambien (Zolpidem), Sonata (Zaleplon), and Lunesta (eszopiclone).
+Some examples of this drug include Ambien (Zolpidem), Sonata (Zaleplon), and Lunesta (eszopiclone), Alprax(alprazolam)

 Sleeping Pills Abuse Signs

 Determining that you are addicted to sleeping pills is one of the toughest things you will ever do.
 It will not be easy to emotionally come to terms with how you’ve been living your life.
 Many doctors prescribe these medications pretty liberally and ignore the signs of sleeping pill addiction.
 It can be difficult to tell if you’ve become addicted to sleeping pills, however, there are signs of drug abuse you can look for in your daily life.
 They include:

 - Withdrawal symptoms like cravings, depression, anxiety, and nausea

 - Withdrawal from family members

 - Needing more and more pills to fall asleep